mbaytas/weatherlight/README.md

 Our capabilities and experience includes:

-- Research and innovation strategy, end-to-end project design, and funding
+- Research and innovation strategy, project design, and funding
-- Talent search and evaluation
 - Organization design for creativity and innovation
 - Foresight and positioning guidance
 - Value articulation
 - Prototyping
 - Research methodology
+- Talent search and evaluation
+- Curriculum design and delivery
 - Academic-commercial partnerships
-- Curriculum design and delivery

 </div><!-- .row -->